 This is a therapeutic healing treatment that a patient receives after an illness or injury.
 Dr. Bouharevich specializes in physical therapy which focuses on getting a patient from a painful, weak state, back to optimal, pain-free function.
 She does this with exercise and a multitude of highly research-based skills including stretches and exercises that are tailored specifically to each patient depending on their individual issue.
 For example, a patient with an acute condition (i.e. pulls, tears, collisions, post-operative injuries) will need more passive, assisted care than someone in the chronic phase of a condition who would get a more active, independent approach to recovery.

 Your feet are the base of support for your entire body.
 When there is a structural or functional issue with your feet, ankles, arches, etc. your body will be affected to compensate for the issue(s).
-In some cases, with for example functional issues, Dr. Bouharevich will treat her patients with rehabilitation therapy to strengthen the weak muscles, stretch and/or ice areas of the lower limb(s).
-However, if the issue(s) is structural and/or if Dr. Bouharevich finds in her assessment that her patient would greatly benefit from the added support to decrease high-pressure areas, stabilize foot alignment and/or cushion the foot, she will recommend custom orthotics.
-Note that they will not permanently change one's anatomy and they will only function only when standing or walking on them.
+In some cases, with for example functional issues, the JointCare Team will treat their patients with rehabilitation therapy to strengthen the weak muscles, stretch and/or ice areas of the lower limb(s).
+However, if the issue(s) is structural and/or if the doctor finds in the assessment that the patient would greatly benefit from the added support to decrease high-pressure areas, stabilize foot alignment and/or cushion the foot, the doctor will recommend custom orthotics.
+Note that they will not permanently change one's anatomy and they will only function when standing or walking on them.

 Orthotics are often used to relieve symptoms of common injuries, such as plantar fasciitis, metatarsalgia, neuromas, and various foot and ankle tendon injuries.
 As well, orthotics can help individuals with diabetes and/or arthritis.

-Dr. Bouharevich works with the Orthotics Group to provide quality custome orthotics for its patients.
+The JointCare Team works with the Orthotics Group to provide quality custom orthotics for its patients.
 The Orthotics Group has been one of the leading companies in creating expert and individualized footwear for patients in over 15 countries for over 30 years.

 This method of adjustment uses the most widely researched Chiropractic tool.
 It is the only instrument with clinical trials to support its efficacy.
 JointCare uses this tool on aging patients, children, and/or if a patient is nervous or unable to relax for a manual adjustment.